ipv6guide/ipv6guide.github.io/enterprise/preparations/index.md

 With the reasons, plans and costs in hand it is time to [present these to the management](present_to_management).
 Introducing a new network infrastructure involves many different people, departments and disciplines.
-Without strong management support the project to implement IPv6 is doomed to fail.
+You also need proper IPv6 support from your vendors.
+Unfortunately some vendors claim to support IPv6 better than they do in practice.
+It is recommended to ask all your vendors to provide a [written statement on IPv6 support](vendor_commitment).
+Without strong management and vendor support the project to implement IPv6 is doomed to fail.

 The final step of a good preparation is to [build a lab](build_lab) and get some hands-on experience.
 Just reading about IPv6 is not enough.
 No matter